johnjhacking/NASABuddy/README.md

 # NASABuddy
-A script written in C++ to display basic facts about planets, display object relativity, and allow users to calculate their weight on different planets.
+A script written in C++ to display basic facts about planets, object relativity, and allow users to calculate their weight on different planets.

 # Instructions
 1. Compile the project